Criminal Justice Classes

 CJ314 Social Deviance.
 3 hours.
 Sociological approaches to deviance are reviewed and various forms of social deviance are examined as is the process involved in changing the status of a behavior from deviant to not and vice-versa.
 Cross-listed with SO314.
 Prerequisite: SO101.
 Odd-numbered Falls.

 CJ315 Criminology.
 3 hours.
 The nature, extent, causes, control and prevention of crime.
 Cross-listed with SO315.
 Spring.

 CJ316 Criminal Investigation II.
 3 hours.
 This class is a continuation of CJ206 Criminal Investigation I and addresses crimes against persons, drug crimes, and terrorism.
 Prerequisite: CJ206 with a grade of "C" or better.
 10/11.
-Even-numbered Springs.
+Spring.